 Blue Star Families supports legislation that would ease education-related challenges for military children.

 - Make homeschooling a more accessible option for military families by expanding the Interstate Compact on Educational Opportunity for Military Children to cover children who enter the public school system after homeschooling

 - Provide high-quality online educational resources to military families who choose to homeschool their children

-- Fully fund Department of Education Impact Aid and increase funding provided via DoD Impact Aid to ensure that public schools serving military children have adequate resources
+- Fully fund Department of Education Impact Aid and increase funding provided via DOD Impact Aid to ensure public schools serving military children have adequate resources